SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/select_ascii.rst

 ********************
 SELECT ASCII
 ********************
-The **SELECT ASCII** function is used to return the ASCII code value of the leftmost character of a string.
+The **SELECT ASCII** function is commonly used in combination with other SQL functions for operations such as data transformation, validation, and storing based on ASCII values.

 Syntax
 ==========